 \subsubsection{Direct Approach}

-As mentioned before, CNN is used to implement direct approach.
+As mentioned before, CNN is used to implement the direct approach.
 The designed network only contains convolutional layers (there is no pooling or fully connected layers) that results in lower training and testing complexity.
-We aimed to design our network as simple as possible thus it has only 5 hidden layers.
-It has totally about 12K learnable parameters that is very small compared to a few million parameters that have typical deep networks. \(\tanh\) activation function is used in all layers of network except output layer (\(lrelu\) activation function is also tested but \(\tanh\) resulted in better predictions).
-Network structure is shown in Fig. \ref{fig:cnn}.
+We aimed to design our network as simple as possible thus it has only $5$ hidden layers.
+It has a total of about $12$K learnable parameters that is very small compared to a few million parameters in typical deep networks. \(\tanh\) activation function is used in all layers of the network except the output layer (\(lrelu\) activation function is also tested but \(\tanh\) results in better predictions).
+The deployed network structure is shown in Fig. \ref{fig:cnn}.

 We used Xavier method \cite{glorot2010understanding} to initialize network parameters.
 For optimization, we used Adam optimizer \cite{kingma2014adam}.
-Except first two layers which have symmetric padding, we used zero padding in other layers.
+Except for the first two layers, which have symmetric padding, we used zero padding for other layers.